hipoglucido/Autube/README.md

 # Features
 - Convert downloaded songs to `.mp3` using `ffmpeg` and `pydub`
-- Parallel downloads and convertions (the author encourages a responsible use of this functionality)
+- Parallel downloads and conversions (the author encourages a responsible use of this functionality)
 - Python 3 support only